ibm-cloud-docs/bare-metal/set-bare-metal-server-2.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:screen: .screen}
-{:new_window: target="_blank"}
+{:external: target="_blank" .external}

 # Setting up a bare metal server
 {: #bm-set-up}

 You can set up a Bare Metal Server as a dedicated server.
-{:shortdesc}
+{: shortdesc}

 ## Before you begin
 {: #bm-set-up-before}

-* Navigate to your console's device menu.
+* Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/bare-metal?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-mngclassicinfra) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

 ## Setting up a bare metal server
+{: #bm-setting-up-server}

 Use the following steps to set up a Bare Metal Server: